T-Mobile US, Inc. (TMUS) Management Presents at Oppenheimer 5G Summit (Transcript)

 Neville Ray

 Thanks, Tim.
 So I'm not sure how I live up to that introduction.
 I'll do my best.
-So it's a tremendous story here at T-Mobile and I’d just say out the gate, how excited I am with our position and our progress.
-And across the business and obviously on the network side, we've made huge strides, as you mentioned.
+So it's a tremendous story here at T-Mobile and I’d just say out the gate, how excited I am with our position and our progress, and across the business and obviously on the network side, we've made huge strides, as you mentioned.
 We've come a long, long way in a short period of time.
-So there's a bunch of different ways to translate on that one strategy.
-Clearly, for me, our ambition and our goal and our set of objectives is to be the leading wireless network in the U.S. And we believe we're in a position whereby we can now make that happen.
+So, there's a bunch of different ways to translate on that one strategy.
+Clearly, for me, our ambition and our goal and our set of objectives is to be the leading wireless network in the U.S., and we believe we're in a position whereby we can now make that happen.
 We have the assets.
-We have post our combination with Sprint, we have the asset base in terms of spectrum, we have the sites, we have the team, we have the execution capability.
+We have -- post our combination with Sprint, we have the asset base in terms of spectrum, we have the sites, we have the team, we have the execution capability.
 And I'm sure as we'll talk this morning, we're rolling out our network upgrades at a furious pace here.
 This is – 5G is finally becoming real, despite a lot of noise and promises and many of them broken over the last two to three years.
-I think with the advent of the iPhone this year, with 5G capability, 5G started to become very meaningful in this tail last part of 2020.
-And so for us, this 5G opportunity is enormous.
+I think with the advent of the iPhone this year, with 5G capability, 5G started to become very meaningful in this tail, last part of 2020.
+And so for us, I mean this 5G opportunity is enormous.
 We see the capability to lead in this 5G space.
-We’re hands down the coverage leader on 5G today.
-And our intent is to rapidly deploy 5G capability at a pace that's going to be difficult for our competition to match.
-And thereby start to drive a network leadership story at T-Mobile.
+We’re hands down, the coverage leader on 5G today.
+And our intent is to rapidly deploy 5G capability at a pace that's going to be difficult for our competition to match, and thereby start to drive a network leadership story at T-Mobile.
 And Tim, that's kind of new, right?
 We've been famous as a company for bringing tremendous value.
 Our uncarrier story in the industry is second to none.
-Our passion about delighting our customer base and ensuring that they're treated so well and they have great value, great offers great promos, just a great experience, great service, many, many dimensions we lead as a business today.
-But we haven't led as a network team and as a network business.
-And we've spent much of the last seven years leveling the playing field with AT&T and Verizon, who have an advantage with spectrum if you go back seven, eight, nine years ago.
-We were bereft of low band spectrum as a company.
-But we level that playing field as we moved into the last two to three years.
-And so, here we are now with a tremendous set of assets for us to go roll out at the advent of this 5G era, and in a position to go execute and become the leading company on network in the U.S. So that's maybe, that's an outcome rather than a detail on the strategy, Tim, but we are working across all the dimensions; coverage, performance of the network, capacity of the network, all the various pieces that you need.
-We have a maniacal focus on 5G because now is the 5G time and every dollar that we drove into this network is around 5G and what 5G can bring, and the promise that 5G will bring to our business and our customers be the consumer or business customers alike.
+Our passion about delighting our customer base and ensuring that they're treated so well and they have great value, great offers, great promos, just a great experience, great service, many, many dimensions we lead as a business today, but we haven't led as a network team and as a network business.
+And we've spent much of the last seven years leveling the playing field with AT&T and Verizon, who had an advantage with spectrum if you go back seven, eight, nine years ago.
+We were bereft with low band spectrum as a company, but we leveled that playing field as we moved into the last two to three years.
+And so, here we are now with a tremendous set of assets for us to go roll out at the advent of this 5G era and in a position to go execute and become the leading company on network in the U.S. So that's maybe, that's an outcome rather than a detail on the strategy, Tim, but we are working across all the dimensions; coverage, performance of the network, capacity of the network, all the various pieces that you need.
+We have a maniacal focus on 5G because now is the 5G time and every dollar that we drive into this network is around 5G and what 5G can bring and the promise that 5G will bring to our business and our customers be the consumer or business customers alike.
 So super exciting time for us in a tremendous asset base that we can leverage and look forward to bringing to the market at pace here now.

 Timothy Horan